Skip to content

 Think of them as the cards in the Capell Library.
 A card has a name, a short description, a family, and a set of rules.
 The editor sees the plain name and description.
 Capell keeps the schema, renderer, cache settings, package hooks, and permissions behind it.

-The database still stores these as types, layouts, sections, widgets, and package records.
-In the product and docs, clearer names help people choose the right thing:
+The database stores reusable behaviour in blueprints and related layout, widget, section, and package records.
+Some compatibility APIs still use type terminology, but in the product and current docs clearer names help people choose the right thing:

-Site blueprintSite typeThe high-level setup for a site: domains, languages, pages, settings, theme.
+Site blueprintSite blueprintThe high-level setup for a site: domains, languages, pages, settings, theme.

-Page templatePage typeThe rules for a page URL: editor fields, rendering, listing, sitemap, cache.
+Page templatePage blueprintThe rules for a page URL: editor fields, rendering, listing, sitemap, cache.

-Visual themeTheme typeThe visual system: typography, colour, spacing, components, and artwork style.
+Visual themeTheme blueprintThe visual system: typography, colour, spacing, components, and artwork style.

 Layout recipeLayoutThe page composition shell used by one or many pages.

-Page sectionSection typeA large content band, such as a hero, feature row, gallery, or CTA.
+Page sectionSection blueprintA large content band, such as a hero, feature row, gallery, or CTA.

-WidgetElement typeA reusable component placed inside a layout, such as breadcrumbs or latest pages.
+WidgetElement blueprintA reusable component placed inside a layout, such as breadcrumbs or latest pages.

 Content blockContentSections content typeEditable content used by sections and widgets.